 What is a Moroccan hammam treatment?

-A traditional Moroccan hammam treatment, also known as a Moroccan bath, consists of a thermal bath followed by a body scrub and massage.
-The hammam is a hot, humid room with tiled walls and a heated stone slab.
-Clients lie down and are scrubbed with a special exfoliating glove called a kessa by an attendant.
+Usually referred to as a Moroccan bath, a typical Moroccan hammam treatment involves a hot bath followed by a body scrub and massage.
+The hammam comprises tiled walls and a heated stone slab and is a hot, humid space.
+Clients lie down and get scrubbed under an attendant’s special exfoliating glove, a kessa.

-The treatment begins with a steam session in the hammam, designed to relax the body and release the pores.
-The client is then cleansed with the Kess glove, which removes dead skin cells and leaves the skin feeling smooth and revitalized.
-During the scrub, a traditional black soap made from olive oil and eucalyptus is also used to exfoliate and hydrate the skin.
+Starting with a steam session in the hammam, meant to loosen the body and open the pores, the therapy uses the Kess glove to clean the customer by removing dead skin cells, leaving the skin feeling smooth and rejuvenated.
+Additionally, a traditional black soap created from olive oil and eucalyptus is used to exfoliate and moisturize the skin during the scrub.

-After the exfoliation, the client is typically rinsed with tepid water and then given a massage with argan or other nourishing oils.
-The massage is intended to calm and relax the body, leaving the epidermis supple and soft.
+Following the exfoliation, the client is rinsed with lukewarm water and massaged with argan or another encouraging oil.
+The massage soothes and relaxes the body, thereby softening the epidermis.

 What happens during a hammam?

-2. You will enter the hammam, a chamber with tiled walls and a heated stone slab in the center that is hot and humid.
-You may be provided with a small towel for seating.
+- You will walk into the hammam, a heated, damp room with tiled walls and a hot stone bench.
+You might be given a small towel to sit on.

-6. After the scrub, you will typically be rinsed with tepid water and given a massage with argan oil or another oil known for its nourishing properties.
-The massage is intended to calm and unwind the body, leaving soft, supple skin behind.
+- After the scrub, you’ll probably be rinsed off with cold water and massaged with argan oil or another oil known for its ability to make you feel better.
+The massage calms the body and makes the skin soft and flexible.

 Do you wear clothes in a hammam?

-In a traditional Moroccan hammam, you usually wear little clothing or just a towel.
-Most hammams provide a towel or a robe for clients to wear during the treatment.
+In a traditional Moroccan hammam, you usually wear little clothing or a towel.
+Most hammams provide towels or robes for clients to wear during the treatment.
 You typically remove all clothing and wear only the towel or robe provided.
-This is to allow the skin to be fully exposed and easily scrubbed during the treatment.
+This allows the skin to be fully exposed and easily scrubbed during the treatment.

-However, if you feel uncomfortable being nearly naked in a communal setting, some modern spas may provide disposable undergarments or allow you to wear a swimsuit during the hammam.
-It’s best to check with the hammam or spa ahead of time to see what their dress code policy is.
+However, suppose you feel uncomfortable being nearly naked in a communal setting.
+In that case, some modern spas may provide disposable undergarments or allow you to wear a swimsuit during the hammam.
+It’s best to check with the hammam or spa beforehand to see their dress code policy.

 Do you wear a swimsuit in a hammam?

 In a traditional Moroccan hammam, wearing swimwear is uncommon.
-Clients typically don a towel or robe during treatments.
-It is done so that the skin can be thoroughly exposed and scrubbed easily during the treatment.
+Clients typically don a towel or robe during treatments so that the skin can be thoroughly exposed and scrubbed easily.

-However, in modern spas that pander to international tourists, it is becoming increasingly common to allow bathing suits in the hammam.
-It is recommended to contact the hammam or spa beforehand to inquire about their dress code.
+However, modern spas that cater to international tourists are increasingly allowing bathing suits in the hammam.
+You should contact the hammam or spa beforehand to inquire about their dress code.
 Suppose you are uncomfortable being nearly naked in a public setting.
-In that case, you may wish to don a swimsuit or disposable undergarments.
+In that case, you may don a swimsuit or disposable undergarments.